 Update (September 9, 2015):

 The new Murray Lane station has been installed and is successfully in operation, pumping water to Brentwood residents.
-The old station was been removed and shipped back to the manufacturer to be refurbished which provides for a significant cost savings as opposed to purchasing a new station.
+The old Murray Lane station was removed and shipped back to the manufacturer to be refurbished which provides for a significant cost savings as opposed to purchasing a new station.
 The refurbished station has been installed at the intersection of Murray Lane and Johnson Chapel Rd. and the contractor is now installing the necessary piping, valves and meter for the connection to one of he City's wholesale suppliers of water, the Harpeth Valley Utility District.
-The new station is anticipated to begin operation in early September.
+The new station is anticipated to begin operation by the end of September.

 Annual Water Line Replacement Project 2015 (currently working in Stonehenge):